cwilling/pvc/README.md

   - the format of the url base required by the *add* command depends on the repo type:
     - github form is *owner/project name* e.g. cwilling/pvc
     - sourceforge form is *project name/(sub)project name* e.g. qwt/qwt or libvncserver/x11vnc
+    - sbdirectlinks form is simply the *project name* e.g. leocad
-    - pypi form is simply the *project name* e.g. Cython
+    - pypi form is also just the *project name* e.g. Cython
     - hackage form is also the *project name* e.g. hscolour
     - libreoffice form is the release category e.g. libreoffice-fresh or libreoffice-still
     - live555 form is the *project name* i.e. live555